people resting their arms on each other's shoulders

 Evidence-Based Programs (EBPs) are sets of prevention activities, strategies, and curricula that thorough evaluation research has shown to be effective.
 Some help youth and families develop the intentions and skills to make healthy, informed decisions, while others focus on creating an environment that supports healthy behaviors and choices.

-Environmental Strategies are prevention activities seeking to establish or change community standards, social norms, codes, and attitudes, thereby influencing the incidence and prevalence of drug use in the general population.
+Environmental Strategies are prevention activities seeking to establish or change community standards, social norms, codes, and attitudes, thereby influencing the incidence and prevalence of drug misuse in the general population.

-We strongly encourage schools to provide comprehensive prevention programs which encompass grades K-12.
-The evidence-based curricula delivered are specifically designed to build on knowledge gained from previous years as well as consistently introduce new, more complex concepts and ideas.
+• The evidence-based curricula delivered are specifically designed to build on knowledge gained from previous years as well as consistently introduce new, more complex concepts and ideas

-Whether in a classroom or small group setting, research has shown that a comprehensive prevention program implemented across the grade spectrum promotes developmentally appropriate, solution-focused, healthy alternatives to risky behavior by teaching:
+Comprehensive prevention programs implemented across the grades spectrum promote developmentally- appropriate, solution-focused, healthy alternatives to risky behavior by teaching:

-• Knowledge of the short and long term consequences of substance use and abuse
+• Knowledge of the short and long-term effects of substance use and misuse

 • Cognitive and behavioral competencies